Emis Killa

-Emiliano Rudolf Giambelli, best known as Emis Killa (born 14 November 1989), is an Italian rapper.
+Emiliano Rudolf Giambelli (born 14 November 1989), known professionally as Emis Killa, is an Italian rapper.

-Biography and career
+Early and personal life

-Emis Killa was born in Vimercate to a Sicilian mother from Palermo who worked as a metalworker and a Lombard father who also performed as a musician.
-Emis Killa’s father struggled with bipolar disorder and died due to cardiac arrest in 2010.
+Emiliano Giambelli was born in Vimercate, Lombardy, to a Sicilian mother from Palermo who worked as a metalworker and a Lombard father who also performed as a musician.
+His father struggled with bipolar disorder and died due to cardiac arrest in 2010.

+Since late 2019, Emis Killa has been in a relationship with fashion model and designer Martina Bottiglieri.
+He has a daughter, Perla Blue, born on 17 August 2018 to his former partner Tiffany Fortini, and a son, Romeo, born 18 June 2024 to Bottiglieri.

+Career

 2007–2010: The beginnings

-In 2007, at just 17 years old, he was the winner of an Italian freestyle competition called TecnichePerfette.
+In 2007, at just 17 years old, Emis Killa was the winner of an Italian freestyle competition called TecnichePerfette.

 Emis Killa cooperated with the independent company Blocco Recordz with which he published a mixtape, Keta Music (2009), followed by the album Champagne e Spine (2010).

 2011–2012: The Flow Clocker Vol.1 and L'erba cattiva

 In 2011 he published the mixtape The Flow Clocker vol. 1, followed by the album L'erba cattiva (2012).

 The music video for his song "Parole di ghiaccio" (meaning Cold words), the third track from the album L'erba cattiva, received 7.5 million views on YouTube in less than two weeks, reaching 20 million in three months, breaking the record for Italian music.